aws/aws-eks-best-practices/content/security.md

     A kubernetes validation webhook could also be used to validate that images are free of critical vulnerabilities.
 Validation webhooks are invoked prior to the Kubernetes API.
 They are typically used to reject requests that don't comply with the validation criteria defined in the webhook.
 [This](https://github.com/jicowan/ecr-validation-webhook) is an example of a serverless webhook that calls the ECR describeImageScanFindings API to deteremine whether a pod is pulling an image with critical vulnerabilities.
 If vulnerabilities are found, the pod is rejected and a message with list of CVEs is returned as an  event.

 + **Create IAM policies for ECR repositories**.

 + **Implement endpoint policy for ECR**.

 + **Consider using ECR private endpoints**.

 + **Create a set of curated images**.

 + **Add the `USER` directive to your Dockerfiles to run as a non-root user.**  As was mentioned in the pod security section, you should avoid running container as root.
-While you can configure this as part of the podSpec, it is a good practice to use the `USER` directive to your Dockerfiles.
+While you can configure this as part of the podSpec, it is a good habit to use the `USER` directive to your Dockerfiles.
 The `USER` directive sets the UID to use when running `RUN`, `ENTRYPOINT`, or `CMD` instruction that appears after the USER directive.

 + **Lint your Dockerfiles**.
 Linting can be used to verify that your Dockerfiles are adhering to a set of predefined guidelines, e.g. the inclusion of the `USER` directive or the requirement that all images be tagged.  [dockerfile_lint](https://github.com/projectatomic/dockerfile_lint) is an open source project from RedHat that verifies common best practices and includes a rule engine that you can use to build your own rules for linting Dockerfiles.
 It can be incorporated into a CI pipeline, in that builds with Dockerfiles that violate a rule will automatically fail.

 + **Build images from Scratch**.

 ### Tools
 + Bane
 + docker-slim
-+ Notary
-+ Grafeas
 + dockerfile-lint
 + Gatekeeper and OPA